ModelAtlasofTheEarth/model_template/README.md

 **Metadata fields**

 Field | Value | Notes
 --- | --- | ---
+**Summary of dataset** | Pitch for the general user and not just the content expert.
+Helpful things would include: summary of the dataset, high-level description of the dataset contents, and why this dataset might be useful to experts and non-experts. | ---

 **Temporal extents (if applicable)** | e.g., Begin time (YYYY/MM/DD, or 50 Myr)  End time (YYYY/MM/DD, or 20 Myr) | ---
 **Spatial extents (if applicable)** | e.g.,  west bounding longitude (degrees), east bounding longitude (degrees), ...| --- **Local NCI file path** | Completed once data are available on NCI Geonetwork Catalog |